-These employee-employer relationships, by nature, tend to have a firm date/period when both parties understand the relationship will be terminated.
-In particular, construction employees are usually hired for a specific project and usually terminated at the end of said project.
+These employee-employer relationships, by nature, tend to have a foreseeable date/period when both parties understand the relationship will be terminated.
+In particular, construction employees are usually hired for a specific project and usually terminated at the end of the said project.
 For this reason, under the O. Reg.
-288/01 of the ESA, these employees are not entitled to notice of termination, or severance pay.
+288/01 of the ESA, these employees are not entitled to notice of termination or severance pay.

 Despite this exclusion, construction employees may still be entitled to common law notice.

 The ESA provides a clear definition as to who is considered a construction employee, which tends to rely strongly on the nature of the job itself as well as the relationship between the employer and employee: